pabarnard/data-structures-and-algorithms-lectures/07-sorting.md

 | Bucket Sort     | $O(n + k)$       | $O(n + k)$        | $O(n^2)$       | $O(n + k)$         | Yes     | No        |

 More info can be found at https://www.bigocheatsheet.com/.

+You can also use VisuAlgo to view animations of most of these sorting techniques at https://visualgo.net/en/sorting.